openconfig/grpctunnel/doc/grpctunnel_design.md

 request, and if it can, it will create a new tunnel session to the server.
 The tunnel session is then forwarded to the client handler function on the client, and returned to the `NewSession` request on the server.

+### Target Registration

+During registration, a client will send a `Target` message to register its target (ID and type).
+The server will check if the target is already registered.
+It will return an error message if already existed, or return an accepted ack message otherwise.
+A target addition handler will be called.

+Once the tunnel is up running, subsequent addition and deletion of targets are also supported.

+### Subscription

+During registration, a client sends an `subscription` message to subscribe targets from the server.
+The subscription can be either by target type or everything if the `target_type` field is empty.
+Once the server receives the subscription, it will send a list of filtered targets back to client as `Target` message.
+After sending the whole list, it sends a accepted message.
+The server will also send updates to all corresponding subscribers when a target is added or deleted.

+Once the tunnel is up running, subsequent subscription and unsubscription are also supported.

+### Bridge Mode

+The bridge mode is a special session initiated from a client, where the requested target is `remote` to server.
+It is initiated in the same way as non-bridge session via `NewSession` while the target ID and type corresponds to a `remote` target for the server.

+Upon receiving such request, server will check if the request corresponds to a `remote` target (otherwise, it will be treated as a normal new session request as in [Client](#client)).
+Next, the bridge reigster handler and tunnel handler will be called, where it will call `NewSession` to create  a new session to the `remote` client, and start a continuous bi-direcitonal copy between the newly created session (with the `remote` client) and the session with the original client.